 Coronary artery bypass graft surgery (CABG) is a procedure used to treat coronary artery disease.
-Coronary artery disease (CAD) is the narrowing of the coronary arteries – the blood vessels that supply oxygen and nutrients to the heart muscle.
+Coronary artery disease (CAD) is the narrowing of the coronary arteries.
+These are the blood vessels that supply oxygen and nutrients to the heart muscle.
 CAD is caused by a build-up of fatty material within the walls of the arteries.
-This build-up narrows the inside of the arteries, limiting the supply of oxygen-rich blood to the heart muscle.
+This buildup narrows the inside of the arteries, limiting the supply of oxygen-rich blood to the heart muscle.

 Traditionally, to bypass the blocked coronary artery, your doctor makes a large incision in the chest and temporarily stops the heart.
 To open the chest, your doctor cuts the breastbone (sternum) in half lengthwise and spreads it apart.
 Once the heart is exposed, your doctor inserts tubes into the heart so that the blood can be pumped through the body by a heart-lung bypass machine.
 The bypass machine is necessary to pump blood while the heart is stopped.

 While the traditional “open heart” procedure is still commonly done and often preferred in many situations, less invasive techniques have been developed to bypass blocked coronary arteries.
 “Off-pump” procedures, in which the heart does not have to be stopped, were developed in the 1990’s.
 Other minimally invasive procedures, such as keyhole surgery (done through very small incisions) and robotic procedures (done with the aid of a moving mechanical device), may be used.

 Your doctor uses coronary artery bypass graft surgery (CABG) to treat a blockage or narrowing of one or more of the coronary arteries to restore the blood supply to your heart muscle.

 - Abnormal heart rhythms

 - Shortness of breath